-- Approval by Planning Commission

-- Update as new municipal plans are adopted

-- Incorporation into new County Master Plan
+- Update as new municipal plans are adopted - Adoption by Commissioners as part of Master Plan update

-Chapter 1 Introduction (pages 1-2)
+Chapter 1: Introduction (pages 1-2)

 - The following recent studies, as well as input from County residents, business owners and the eight municipalities, serve as the foundation of this update: - The 2018 Maryland Department of Transportation State Highway Administration (MDOT SHA) Planning and Environmental Linkages (PEL) study on MD 32, focusing on the 7.2-mile portion that is shared between Howard and Carroll Counties.
 (Appendix B) - The 2020 MD 26 Corridor Planning Study, MD 32 to the Liberty Reservoir.
 (Appendix C) - The 2020 Transportation Corridor & Subarea Analysis completed for the entire County through the Baltimore Regional Transportation Board's Unified Planning Work Program (UPWP).